-Thanks to Google’s Mobilegeddon update, it’s now essential to have a mobile-friendly version of your blog.
-Mobile users are also 5 times more likely to abandon a site that isn’t optimized for mobile devices.
+It’s now essential to have a mobile-friendly version of your blog.
+Mobile users are 5 times more likely to abandon a site that isn’t optimized for mobile devices.

 Thanks to responsive themes and plugins, optimizing your blog so that it is easily accessible on mobile devices is free and easy.
-A great mobile user experience is a crucial part of preparing your blog for promotion.
+Great mobile user experience is a crucial part of preparing your blog for promotion.